Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Experimental Setup

 \subsection{Performance Measures}

 To quantitatively compare the performance between our proposed method and the baselines, we choose the following four performance measures, which have been widely used in previous neural machine translation studies~\cite{yang2020survey}.
 Notice the higher the value of the performance measure, the better the performance of the corresponding method.
-Three of these four measures (i.e., BLEU, METEOR, and ROGUE) have been widely used in the previous studies on pseudo-code generation~\cite{oda2015learning}\cite{deng2020code}.
-The remaining measure (CIDER) is more used in recent studies on code comment generation~\cite{wang2020reinforcement}.
+To ensure the implementation correctness of these performance measures, we use the nlg-eval library\footnote{\url{https://github.com/Maluuba/nlg-eval}}, which implements these performance measures for natural language generation tasks.

 \textbf{BLEU.} BLEU (Bilingual Evaluation Understudy)~\cite{papineni2002bleu} is a variant of the precision measure.
 This performance measure can calculate the similarity by computing the $n$-gram precision of a candidate sentence to the reference sentence, with a penalty for the overly short length.
-This performance measure can be computed as follows.